 Other must-haves include task and reminder management, multi-channel communication tracking, client segmentation by travel type, and reporting dashboards showing conversion rates and revenue per agent.

-With these criteria in mind, here's how seven solutions stack up.
+With these criteria in mind, here's how the eight solutions stack up.

-1. Ezus — Best All-in-One CRM + Travel Production Platform
+1. Ezus — Best All-in-One Travel Agency CRM Software

 Ezus is not a standalone CRM.
-It's an all-in-one travel management platform that includes a fully integrated CRM designed specifically for tailor-made travel agencies, DMCs, and MICE specialists.
+It's an all-in-one travel agency software that includes a fully integrated CRM designed specifically for tailor-made travel agencies, DMCs, tour operators, and MICE specialists.

 The CRM module lets you centralize all client and project data in a single workspace.
 You get a pipeline view with customizable statuses, a calendar view for departure tracking, and a task management system with reminders so nothing falls through the cracks.
 Every client interaction, proposal version, and booking status is tracked within the same project file.